 The hills around Kathmandu valley especially Nagarjun, Godavari and Phulchowki are popular bird watching areas and the Taudaha Lake on the way to Dakshinkali is ideal for watching migratory water fowl during the winter months.

 In the higher Himalayan regions are found the raptors and birds of prey of which there are numerous species.
-The various national parks like Chitwan and Bardiya harbor a wide variety of birds.
 But Koshi Tappu has better sightings of an incredible variety of both resident and migratory birds that come from as far away as Siberia.
 Nepal’s national bird is the lophophorous, Impeyen Pheasant locally called Danphe which is found in the Himalayan region.
 Bird watching trips are organized by most resorts and are accompanied by experienced naturalists.

 Please visit our trade site for Visit Nepal 2020 notices and all trade updates.

 For participation in Travel Fairs/Sales Missions and Tenders/Quotations, please click here.